OfficeDev/open-xml-docs/docs/how-to-extract-styles-from-a-word-processing-document.md

 --------------------------------------------------------------------------------
 ## How the Code Works
-The code starts by creating a variable named <span class="code">styles</span> that the method returns before it exits.
+The code starts by creating a variable named **styles** that the method returns before it exits.

 ```csharp
     // Declare a variable to hold the XDocument.